Skip to main content

 • Domains

-Get started with using Orkes’ RBAC suite by understanding what are users, groups, applications, tags, roles, and permissions.
+To get started with RBAC, familiarize yourself with the concepts of users, groups, applications, tags, roles, and permissions.

 Users

-A user represents a human user that interacts with Conductor.
-Users are authenticated using SSO providers or email/password.
+A user represents a human user who interacts with Conductor.
+Users are authenticated using SSO providers or email and password.
 Each user has one or more roles assigned to them.

 Groups

 A group is a set of users.
-Groups are a way to quickly share permissions among multiple users.
+Groups are a way to share permissions among multiple users quickly.

 Each Conductor group can be associated with one or more roles.
-Groups can also be assigned a set of permissions, which provides access to specific Conductor resources.
+Groups can also be assigned granular permissions that grant access to specific Conductor resources beyond role-based access.
 When a user is added to a group, the user automatically inherits the group's roles and permissions.
 Likewise, when a user is removed from a group, the roles and permissions are automatically removed from the user.

 Applications

-An application represents an application that interacts with a Conductor server via APIs or SDKs.
-Applications can be assigned a set of permissions, which provides it with access to specific Conductor resources.
-Each application can also have one or more access key/secret pairs, which are used to grant access to Conductor SDK and API.
+You can assign each application a set of roles and granular permissions, providing access to specific Conductor resources.
+Each application can also have one or more access key/secret pairs, which can be used to authenticate with the Conductor SDK or API.

 Tags